Tax credits have been replaced by Universal Credit for most people. You can only make a new claim for tax credits if you:

-If you cannot make a new claim for tax credits, you may be able to apply for Universal Credit (or Pension Credit if you and your partner are State Pension age or over).
+If you cannot make a new claim for tax credits, you may be able to apply for Universal Credit (external link) (or Pension Credit (external link) if you and your partner are State Pension age or over).

 Start your claim